Flexible Working – Frequently Asked Questions (FAQ)

 - Location – being able to work from another location either temporarily, permanently, periodically, or ad hoc.

-- Scope – changing the nature or design of the role so it can be performed either part-time or by multiple individuals in a Job Share.
+- Amount – changing the scope or design of the role so it can be performed in less hours worked, either part-time or by multiple individuals in a Job Share.

 What are the types of Flexible Working?